pimotte/nomic/README.md

 If two or more rules claim to take precedence over one another or to defer to one another, then the numerical method again governs.

+**310** Each proposed rule-change shall be given a number for reference.
+The numbers shall begin with 301, and each rule-change proposed in the proper way shall receive the next successive integer, whether or not the proposal is adopted.

+If a rule is repealed and reenacted, it receives the number of the proposal to reenact it.
+If a rule is amended or transmuted, it receives the number of the proposal to amend or transmute it.
+If an amendment is amended or repealed, the entire rule of which it is a part receives the number of the proposal to amend or repeal the amendment.

 **305** If at least one player disagrees about the legality of a move or the interpretation or application of a rule, a Judge is to decide the question.
 If no player is currently a Judge,